Laragear/Turnstile/README.md

 ## Testing

+On testing, or when the [environment is `testing`](#environment), the library will automatically fake successful Challenges without contacting Cloudflare Turnstile servers.

-On testing, you can fake challenges easily using the `fake()` method of the `Tunrstile` facade.
-It accepts any of the Turnstile Challenge parameters, which is great to test multiple responses from Turnstile in your application.
+You may create your own fake challenges easily using the `fake()` method of the `Tunrstile` facade.
+It accepts any of the [Turnstile Challenge attributes](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/#accepted-parameters), which is great to test multiple responses from Turnstile in your application.

 ```php
 use Laragear\Turnstile\Facades\Turnstile;